pamulapatianil/contact-manager-angular4/README.md

 In the header section under the manage dropdown the two links do the following.

-Save Data : save the current contacts on the screen to the firebase database.
+Save Data : save the current contacts on the screen to the firebase database. <br />
-Fetch Data: fetch the contacts that are saved in the firebase database.
+Fetch Data: fetch the contacts that are saved in the firebase database.<br />

 Create Contact, Edit Contact, Delete Contact won't update the values in the database.
-Note: Only way to update is saveData and fetchData.

 ## Code scaffolding